omrijsharon/enhanced-sharpened-cosine-similarity/README.md

 ## Solution: The Enhancement
 Inspired from [Canny Edge Detector](https://docs.opencv.org/4.x/da/d22/tutorial_py_canny.html) where a gaussian blur is applied first and the edge detection filter later- I took two different approaches:
-1. Chain a convolution layer, and an SCS layer:
+1. Chain a convolution layer and an SCS layer:
     a.
 Filter the image with a conv2d layer.
     b.
 Substract the the original image from the filtered image (hopfully to lower the values of the low frequency areas).
     c.
 Apply the SCS layer on the output from 1.b.